VigneshVSV/hololinked/doc/source/development_notes.rst

 =================

 In the interest of information to software engineers and web developers, the main difference of |module-highlighted| to a conventional
-RPC or REST(-like) paradigm in HTTP is that, |module-highlighted| attempts to be a hybrid of both.
+RPC or REST(-like) paradigm with HTTP is that, |module-highlighted| attempts to be a hybrid of both.
 For instrument control & data-acquisition, it is difficult to move away completely from RPC to REST.
 Besides, most instrument drivers/hardware allow only a single persistent connection with a single process instead of multiple clients or processes.
 Further, when such a process talks to an instrument, only one instruction can be sent at a time, which needs to be completed before